Suendar/GuviTask7/README.md

 # GuviTask7
-this repository for Guvitask7 only
+this repository for Guvitask7  purpose  only